sulu5890/searx-traefik-docker/README.md

+# WARNING

+## This was made very quickly for a reddit comment and does have issues that I don't really care to fix.
+This should only be used as a reference of how you might go about doing this.
+While I made the mistake of using the latest tag, this was only very breifly tested with 0.18.

 # searx-traefik-docker

 A simple way to create a searx instance, using traefik.
 To use this you do need a domain.
 This is currently not set up for a local server.